reinout/soliddjango/doc/source/part1/first_taste.rst

 more readable Python code.
 At the same time, Django optimizes your queries, saving you valuable time and effort.

-Admin Interface: Interacting With the Models
+Admin interface: interacting with the models
 --------------------------------------------

-RR: add a screenshot One of Django's strong points is that you automatically get a browser-based admin interface for your database models.
+..
+TODO: add a screenshot

+One of Django's strong points is that you automatically get a browser-based admin interface for your database models.
 From the luxury of your browser you can view, edit, add, and delete objects in your database.

 The interface is fully customizable.
 You can choose which fields to include or to make read-only, which fields to show in the list of objects, and which models to show.
 Per-field explanation text, dropdowns, and radio buttons are all configurable.

-Templates: the HTML Part of Showing a Web Page
+Templates: the HTML part of showing a web page
 ----------------------------------------------

 Django uses both Python code and an HTML template to generate a web page.
 You